South-East Region, Ireland

 The South-East is a strategic planning area within the Southern Region in Ireland.
 It is a NUTS Level III statistical region of Ireland (coded IE052).
-It comprises the counties of Carlow, Kilkenny and Wexford and the city and county of Waterford.
+It comprises the counties of Carlow, Kilkenny and Wexford, the city and county of Waterford and formerly South Tipperary.
 The South-East spans 7,198 km^{2}, 10.2% of the total area of the state and according to the 2016 census had a population of 422,062.

 History and geography

 Ireland South East has a diverse mix of history – key towns and cities such as Waterford and Wexford have Viking origins, while Kilkenny city grew around a Norman merchant town.
 In terms of landscape and geography, Ireland South East is home to Europe's longest beaches, a number of mountain ranges (such as the Comeraghs, the Blackstairs and the Galtees) and rivers (such as the Nore, the Suir and the Barrow).
 It also Ireland's sunniest region and is affectionately known as the "Sunny South East".

 The South-East is home to over 16,000 students, as the region includes the Waterford and Carlow campuses of the South East Technological University.
 It is also home to global company brand names such as Glanbia; Bausch and Lomb; Red Hat; Zurich; Burnside Engineering; and Cartoon Saloon.

+The former South-East prior to South Tipperary joining with North Tipperary to form a single administrative county in 2014.
+South Tipperary is still considered geographically South-Eastern Ireland.

 The region consistently scores highly on all quality-of-life metrics.
 It is known for the diversity and quantity of its festivals such as the Wexford Opera Festival, the Borris House Festival of Literature and Ideas, the Kilkenny Arts Festival and the Spraoi festival.

 The region's economy is also strengthened by its good quality transport and economic infrastructure – including 2 international ports (Rosslare Europort); Waterford Airport; a modern motorway network; and close proximity to Dublin.